 YES.
 Remember: It is important to wear a helmet on every ride.
 Brain injuries are preventable in the majority of cases with a helmet.
-There is increasing evidence that concussive injuries can have long term impacts.
+There is increasing evidence that concussive injuries can have long-term impacts.

-How do I know if the helmet fits properly?
+How do I fit a helmet properly?

 When checking your toddler’s helmet for safety, remember the 4 S’s: